top of page

 What is Vetoryl?

 Vetoryl is a prescription drug.
 It's manufactured by Dechra, a veterinary pharmaceutical company, and is approved by the U.S. Food and Drug Administration (FDA) for the treatment of both pituitary-dependent and adrenal-dependent Cushing’s disease in dogs.
 The active ingredient in Vetoryl is an enzyme inhibitor called trilostane, which blocks the excessive production of cortisol by the adrenal glands.
-Vetoryl is currently available in 5 mg, 10 mg, 30 mg, 60 mg, and 120 mg capsules.
+Vetoryl is currently available in 5 mg, 10 mg, 20 mg, 30 mg, 60 mg, and 120 mg capsules.

 Administering Vetoryl